mjkoo/rundown/text_adventure.md

 The horrible sound of the building rending apart

-Hours pass, it's silent again.
+Hours pass, it is silent again.

 Days pass, and you are drifting in and out of conciousness.